Genesiss Hospital Our Treatment Arrow icon pointing right

 RIRS (Retrograde Intrarenal Surgery) for kidney stone treatment at Genesiss Multispeciality Hospital, Bangalore.
 Advanced minimally invasive laser stone removal.

-RIRS (Retrograde Intrarenal Surgery) is a minimally invasive treatment used to remove kidney stones using laser technology through the natural urinary passage.
+RIRS is a minimally invasive treatment used to remove kidney stones using advanced laser technology through the natural urinary passage.
+At Genesiss Multi-Speciality Hospital, RIRS treatment is provided after a detailed evaluation of stone size, location, and overall patient suitability.
 This procedure helps treat kidney stones effectively while avoiding open surgery and large incisions.
-At Genesiss Multispeciality Hospital, RIRS treatment is offered after detailed evaluation of stone size, location, and patient suitability.

 What Is RIRS?

 RIRS stands for Retrograde Intrarenal Surgery.
-In this procedure, a flexible endoscope is passed through the urethra, bladder, and ureter to reach the kidney.
-Laser energy is then used to break kidney stones into fine fragments, which are either removed or allowed to pass naturally through urine.
+It is a procedure in which a flexible scope is passed through the urinary tract to reach the kidney.
+A laser is then used to break kidney stones into small fragments, which are either removed or allowed to pass naturally through urine.

-RIRS is commonly recommended for kidney stones that are not suitable for ESWL or do not pass with medical treatment.
+RIRS is commonly used for kidney stones that cannot pass on their own or are not suitable for ESWL.

 RIRS may be advised in the following situations: